Will WebAssembly Replace JavaScript?

 It's cute that you're your small town IT guy, but real businesses where people deal every hour with more money than you make a year require professional software, and that's where the quality of advanced offerings from Microsoft shine.

+It seems the 'professional' plugging M$ cloud are just really, really lazy and greedy.
+Take the credit and the pay and blame M$ when it all blows up, which it inevitably will.
+The bigger your company the sillier you are to trust the cloud because it will fail, it absolutely guaranteed will fail and catastrophically so.
+Never ever forget, they will take short cuts to inflate profits, they will pry into what they store because it is literally worth billions in insider information, the cloud serves you web int

-Miss out on apps not ported to your OS (Score:2)
+Miss out on apps not ported to your OS (Score:3)

 But I don't *WANT* to do that shit in a web browser.
 I want it to live on my local computer